ltcbuzy/The-Best-Python-Books/README.md

 ### 7.Effective Computation in Physics: Field Guide to Research with Python
 Anthony Scopatz, Kathryn D. Huff (O’Reilly, 2015)
 > If only I had this book during my initial journey with Python.
 Contrary to its name, it proves to be an outstanding resource for those without a background in physics, research, or computational issues.
 It truly serves as a comprehensive field guide for Python usage.
 Beyond imparting Python knowledge, it delves into associated subjects such as command-line usage, version control, and the intricacies of testing and deploying software.

+### 8. Think Python: How to Think Like a Computer Scientist, 2nd edition
+Allen B. Downey (O’Reilly, 2015)

+> If the idea of learning Python through video game creation seems too lighthearted, Allen Downey's book 'Think Python' offers a more serious perspective.

+True to its title, the book aims to instill the thought processes of coding, and it accomplishes this goal effectively.
+In contrast to other resources, it adopts a more structured and linear organization.
+'Think Python' concentrates on imparting fundamental Python programming knowledge in a straightforward, clear, and comprehensive manner.